Here’s our festive survival guide

 4. Get straight back on your horse – Most people at some point over Christmas have a blast and deviate significantly from their normal routine.
 One-offs like this are unlikely to have much lasting impact; it’s when one leads to another, and then a few more, that the extra pounds can quickly start to creep on.
 Remind yourself that it's fine to let your hair down and enjoy a break from the norm as long as you get straight back on with your usual regime as soon as possible.

 5. Make your festive food decisions in the supermarket – Stock up on a wide variety of seasonal fruits, a big bowl of clementines, healthy dips like hummus and smoked mackerel pate, plain festive nuts, dried fruit and dark chocolate Brazils.
 This is much better than filling your cupboards with huge tins of assorted chocolates, biscuits and crisps.
 Think about it this way.
 If you make the decision in the supermarket aisles, you don’t need to make a decision every single time you open your kitchen cupboard or fridge.

 Choose to enjoy Christmas without the guilt!

 It’s absolutely possible to enjoy yourself over the festive period and start the new year without the guilt and extra pounds associated with over-indulgence.
 There may be a few occasions that you break from the norm; in fact it’s perfectly normal and healthy to do so, just make sure these are occasional and the bits in between are more akin to your usual habits.
-Use these five simple tips and you’ll be bright and refreshed at the beginning of the new year.
+Use these five simple tips and you’ll be bright and refreshed at the beginning of 2017.
 No guilt, no extra pounds, just ready to embrace what’s ahead.